swiateks/CodeQuality/labs/lab04.md

         notifier.alertWeatherConditions(currentConditions);
     }
     ```
-9. Notice in the bad example here, the WeatherTracker depends on the low-level details of the different notification systems (a phone, an emailer, etc.).
-These should instead be depending on some abstraction.
-The good example introduces this abstraction--a "Notifier" interface.
+13. The good example introduces this abstraction--a "Notifier" interface which the EmailClient and MobileDevice can implement.